The Inspiring Story of Lydia in the Bible

 God will speak when you are ready

-Many people have testified about how God has spoken to them and revealed Himself in different ways.
-Some encountered God through a Bible study, a stranger, a sermon, or a personal quiet time.
 Paul was not planning on going to Philippi, but God spoke to him because God knew that Lydia was ready to hear the word of God.

-Be a good influencer
+Be a good influencer.

-Lydia was a woman with a good social and economic standing.
-When writing the book of Acts, Luke considered Lydia important because she used her influence, status, and wealth in serving God and others.
-Lydia’s home was opened to the missionaries, and her whole household followed her lead in entering the faith.
+When writing the Book of Acts, Luke considered Lydia important because she used her influence, status, and wealth to serve God and others.

 Proclaim the faith